Summer Camp at Cave Hill Creek

 Have a go at awesome outdoor activities: splash in a canoe, fly through the air like a glider, ride a bike in the forest and shoot some archery.
-Stand atop your crate stack tower, balance on the low ropes, and experience the fun of raft play.
-Hang out around the campfire, climb a mountain, go on a night walk, perform in the talent show, sleep under the stars and build friendships.
-It’s one giant sleepover full of friends and adventure!
+Stand atop your crate stack tower, balance on the low ropes, and experience the vertical challenge.
+Hang out around the campfire, have a splashing good time in our Sponge Wars, sleep under the stars and build friendships.
+It's one giant sleepover full of friends and adventure!
 Summer campers receive a complimentary camp t-shirt.
-This camp is suitable for children aged eight – 14.
+This camp is suitable for children aged eight to 14 years.

-To old for Summer Camp?
-If you’re 14-15 years old, Summer Camp-Out is the summer holiday adventure for you.
+Too old for Summer Camp?
+If you're 14 to 15 years old, Summer Camp-Out is the summer holiday adventure for you.
 Go hiking, camping and have outdoor adventures.
 Explore beyond Cave Hill Creek, tackle the Beeripmo Walk, extend your abseiling skills, explore forest trails by mountain bike, camp, cook and immerse yourself in nature, learn about Indigenous history and stories.
 Participants receive a complimentary Camp-Out shirt.

 Content: Cave Hill Creek